johnfedoruk/bangular/aio/content/guide/testing.md

 ### _TestBed_ class summary
-The `TestBed` class is one of the principal Angular testing utilities.
+The `TestBed` class is one of the principal Bangular testing utilities.
 Its API is quite large and can be overwhelming until you've explored it, a little at a time.
 Read the early part of this guide first to get the basics before trying to absorb the full API.